KonySales/EmployeeDirectory/README.md

 # To run this app

-1. Download the project
+1. Download the project (as a zip file)
-2. Import it into Kony Visualizer Starter Edition 7.0 or above
+2. Import the project zip into Kony Visualizer Starter Edition 7.0 or above
+  - :warning: _The zip filename should only include alpha or number characters_
 3. Make edits to further customize this application as required
 4. Run the application locally or publish the application on cloud
 5. View the modified application using the ‘Visualizer App Preview’